simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 # Graphics line_style interface

-This page will explain the `Graphics` class `line_style` method interface.
+This page explains the `Graphics` class `line_style` method interface.

 ## What interface is this?

-The `line_style` interface will set each line style, like the line color, line alpha, line thickness, line dot setting, and so on.
-This setting will be maintained until it is called again or called the `clear` method (similar to the `begin_fill` interface).
+The `line_style` interface sets each line style, such as the line color, line alpha, line thickness, line dot setting.
+This interface maintains these settings until it is called again or called the `clear` method (similar to the `begin_fill` interface).

 ## Basic usage

-Draw vector graphics interfaces (e.g., `draw_rect` `line_to` and so on) will use these line settings when they are creating, so the `line_style` method needs to be called before calling each drawing interface.
+Draw vector graphics interfaces (e.g., the `draw_rect` or `line_to`) use these line settings when creating, so the `line_style` method needs to be called before calling each drawing interface.

 ```py
 # runnable